cloudoperators/heureka/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/cloudoperators/heureka)](https://api.reuse.software/info/github.com/cloudoperators/heureka)

-## Overview

-Heureka is a Security Posture Management tool designed to manage the security issues in a complex technology landsacape.
+**Heureka** is a Security Posture Management tool designed to manage security issues in a complex technology landscape.

-Heureka is commited to empower service owners with a central platform for proactive security management.
-It seamlessly integrates key components such as advanced patch management, intelligent SIEM analysis, and automated policy enforcement.
+It aims to empower service owners with a central platform for proactive security management by integrating key components such as advanced patch management, intelligent SIEM analysis, and automated policy enforcement.

-It is also designed to address the critical compliance aspect as it is equipped with capabilities to track the end-to-end remediation process, thereby providing tangible compliance evidence.
+It is also designed to address the critical compliance aspect as it is equipped with capabilities to track the end-to-end remediation processes, thereby providing tangible compliance evidence.
 This approach to security posture management ensures a comprehensive and professional approach to maintaining robust security standards.

+## Value Propositions

+**1. Enhanced Visibility and Security Posture**

+A holistic view of the technology landscape, enabling proactive identification and tracking of security issues.

+**2. Streamlined Security Operations**

+Centrally manage security posture, automate patch management, enforce consistent configurations, and improve threat detection with SIEM integration.

+**3. Enhanced Compliance, and Auditability**

+Facilitate compliance by tracking remediation progress and providing a complete audit trail (evidence) with detailed documentation of state changes and actions taken.

+## Architecture & Design

+For a detailed understanding of the system's architecture and design, refer to the following resources:

+- [Heureka Product Design Document](docs/product_design_documentation.md): This document provides a general overview, a glossary of terms, and user personas relevant to Heureka.
+- [Entity Relationship Documentation](docs/entity_relationships.md): This document outlines the core entities within Heureka and how they interact with each other.

+**Additional Resources Coming Soon**

+- High-Level Architecture Diagrams: These diagrams will provide a visual representation of the overall system architecture, expected to be published before the end of Q3.
+- High-Level Features: A high-level overview of the system's functionalities is also planned for publication before the end of Q3.

 ## Requirements and Setup